SMOSTAFAH1/AL1N/README.md

 **AL1N** (CryptoTracker) is an Android application developed in **Java** that provides users with the following capabilities:

 1. **User Authentication** - Register and login with session persistence option
-2. **Real-time Cryptocurrency Data** - View live prices for cryptocurrencies (Bitcoin, Ethereum, etc.) from external APIs (CoinMarketCap/CoinGecko)
+2. **Real-time Cryptocurrency Data** - View live prices for cryptocurrencies (Bitcoin, Ethereum, etc.) from external API (CoinMarketCap)
 3. **Detailed Views** - Access detailed information for each cryptocurrency with sharing functionality
 4. **Favorites Management** - Add, remove, and organize favorite cryptocurrencies using SQLite database with swipe gestures
 5. **User Profile** - Password management, logout functionality, and system notifications